 Could your station recover from a cyber attack?

-As one of the Australian TV networks deals with a massive cyber-attack – one of the worst such corporate attacks to date, and still playing out as this article is being written – right now would be an excellent time to consider your station’s state of readiness.
+As an Australian TV network deals with a massive cyber-attack – one of the worst such corporate attacks to date, and still playing out as this article was being written – right now would be an excellent time to consider your station’s state of readiness.
 Technorama President, John Maizels, reports.

 The broadcast industry is a ripe target for cyber criminals.
 Viruses, malware and bloatware are all nasty, annoying, and have repercussions.
 But the worst possible form of attack is Ransomware.
 Your station could be next.
 This article is about how to avoid that, and might be the single most important advice that Technorama could give you this year.